ruricolist/serapeum/REFERENCE.md

       ((person name) name))
     => "Common Lisp"

+If you don't use Trivia, you can still do destructuring with `deconstruct`, which returns the slots of a constructor as multiple
+values:

+    (deconstruct (person "Common Lisp" 33))
+    => "Common Lisp", 33

+Note also that no predicate is defined for the type, so to test for the type you must either use `typep` or pattern matching as above.

 While it is possible to inherit from a type defined with `defconstructor` (this is Lisp, I can't stop you), it's a bad idea.
 In particular, on Lisps which support it, a type defined with